adamjakab/BeetsPluginXtractor/README.md

 This means that your binaries must match this version.
 Put the downloaded models in any folder from which they can be accessed.

+### Precompiled packages

+If you happen to use Linux to run beets, the MusicPlayerPlus project provides pre-compiled packages that were split out from the main project and can be downloaded separately here: https://github.com/doctorfree/mpplus-essentia/releases.

+The package contains a precompiled extractor binary as well as the fitting SVM models (as of writing 2.1 beta5).

 ## Configuration
 All your configuration will need to go under the `xtractor` key.
 This is what your configuration should look like: